Lepton Flavour Symmetries: What have we learned?

 \section{What have we learned?}

-The impressive experimental outcomes of the recent years have brought neutrino physics into a precision era, and mass/mixing parameters are now known with a precision approaching the percent level.
+The discovery of neutrino oscillations has led to a major advance in our knowledge of the flavour sector.
+On the one side, there is still a considerable room for improvement of the data.
+The uncertainty on the absolute neutrino masses is very large, since only mass-squared differences have been measured.
+CP-odd phases (in particular the Majorana ones, if present) will not really be known with good precision for a very long time.
+On the other end, the impressive experimental outcomes of the recent years have brought neutrino physics into a precision era, with several combinations of mass/mixing parameters known with a precision approaching the percent level.
 Tracing those parameters back to some fundamental organizing principle is part of a very ambitious program, the solution of the flavour puzzle.
 In this wider context, we cannot avoid considering both leptons and quarks, most probably within some kind of unified framework emerging when physics is probed at a very high energy scale.
 Actually, the need of reconciling the very different features of the quark and lepton sectors might provide important clues to correctly address and solve the puzzle.
 Quark intergenerational hierarchy is much pronounced, especially in the up sector.
 Mixing angles are small, with the third generation very feebly coupled to the first two.
 On the contrary neutrino masses are of the same order of magnitude, with the possible exception of the lightest state, still compatible with being massless.
 The lepton mixing pattern is completely different from the quark one, the smallest mixing angle being similar in size to the Cabibbo angle.
 Nevertheless, the description of the lepton sector has borrowed many ideas and techniques originally developed in the context of the quark sector.